pnimma01/Amazon_Vine_Analysis/README.md

 ## Additional Analysis

 Following additional analysis can be performed on the data:
-- compare all the reviews (0 to 5 stars) across paid for and unpaid.
+- Compare all the reviews (0 to 5 stars) across paid for and unpaid.
 - Calculate and compare the average star rating for Vine and non-Vine reviews.